cosi-project/community/CHARTER.md

 ### COSI Open Source

-Having a safe, effective, open, transparent, and commercial free experience is our number 1 value.
+Having a safe, effective, open, transparent, and commercial free experience is our number one value.
 As COSI evolves as a project, we may consider some sort of formal project governance.
 For now we trust commercially motivated contributions to maintain a clear and transparent set of ethics.